Marc-Anderson/task-timer-sh/README.md

 9. exit the application with `control+c`
 10. script writes to both files one last time on exit

+### running the optional python visualizer

+when the application is run with the python visualizer, it will automatically generate a plot with a timeline when closing and save to the logs directory

 ## why does this exist